huseynovvusal/huseynovvusal/README.md

 ### About Me

-I am a self-taught software engineer and instructor with 5 years of experience in *software development*, beginning at the age of 13.
-Skilled in mobile and web development, specializing in ```React Native```, ```Node.js```, ```Golang```, and ```React.js```, with a proven ability to deliver scalable and user-focused solutions.
+I am a **self-taught software engineer and instructor** with over **five years of professional experience in *software development***, having started programming at an early age.
+I work across web and mobile platforms, with strong expertise in `React.js`, `React Native`, `Node.js`, and `Golang`.
+My focus is on building reliable, maintainable, and scalable systems that align with both technical requirements and business goals.

-As a winner of the **Republican Olympiad in Informatics (2023–2024 season)**, I have a strong foundation in **data structures & algorithms** and problem-solving.
-Passionate about empowering others through education, I teach programming and software development through Udemy and YouTube, sharing concise and impactful content.
+I am the **winner of the Republican Olympiad in Informatics (2023–2024 season)**, which reflects a strong command of **data structures, algorithms, and structured problem-solving**.
+In addition to development work, I contribute to developer growth through **Udemy** courses and **YouTube** content, delivering practical, industry-relevant education designed to support teams, learners, and organizations.

 ---